epogrebnyak/runnable-python/docs/resources/student-checklist.md

 ## Functions

+What is it:

-- Functions are reusable blocks of code that may take inputs, perform computations and actions, and can return an output.
+- Functions are reusable blocks of code that may take inputs (also called arguments), perform computations and actions, and can return an output value or return nothing.

-- Pure functions have no side effects and return the same output for the same inputs.
-- Effectful functions may have side effects, such as modifying global variables or performing I/O operations.
+Where is it:

+- You define a function in one place of a program and run it later in one or more places.
+Running a function is also called 'invoking', or 'calling' a function.
+- Function can be defined in a different file, then you have to import it.
+- You are likely to use built-in functions, stardard library functions and third party library functions and also write your own functions.

+What else about it:

+- Functions can call other functions.
-- Functions can have default parameter values and return multiple values.
+- Functions may have default parameter values.
+- Function may have a short text description called a docstring.

+Good practice:

+- You can start programming with a script and make own functions when you need to reuse some code block.
+- Make a function that does one thing, clearly named and is easy to test.
+- You can also separate functions that do calculations and the ones that communicate with outer world (printing, taking inputs, etc).

 ### IO